DwinaTech/movies-app/README.md

 - Home Page:
     - Add new film by press `Create` button
-    - Find moves between two different dates
+    - Find movies between two different dates
-    - View full details of a move by duple press a move card `image`
+    - View full details of a movie by duple press a movie card `image`
-    - Add a move to your favorite moves list by press a move card `footer`
+    - Add a movie to your favourite movies list by press a movie card `footer`
-    - Remove a move from favorite list by press a move card `footer` if already market as favorite
+    - Removie a movie from favourite list by press a movie card `footer` if already market as favourite

-- Moves Page:
+- Movies Page:
-    - Display all moves
+    - Display all movies
-    - Find a move by its `lead actor`
+    - Find a movie by its `lead actor`
-    - View full details of a move by duple press a move card `image`
+    - View full details of a movie by duple press a movie card `image`
-    - Add a move to your favorite moves list by press a move card `footer`
+    - Add a movie to your favourite movies list by press a movie card `footer`
-    - Remove a move from favorite list by press a move card `footer` if already market as favorite
+    - Removie a movie from favourite list by press a movie card `footer` if already market as favourite

-- Favorite Page:
+- Favourite Page:
-    - Display all moves are selected as favorite
+    - Display all movies are selected as favourite
-    - View full details of a move by duple press a move card `image`
+    - View full details of a movie by duple press a movie card `image`
-    - Remove a move from favorite list by press a move card `footer`
+    - Removie a movie from favourite list by press a movie card `footer`

 ### The used technologies:
 - CSS